Kloudtek/buildmagic/README.md

 - ivy

-This template will enable the use of ivy for the project.
+This modules will enable the use of ivy for the project.

 - simple-java

-Simple template to compile java code
+Simple modules to compile java code

 - simple-jar

-Simple template to generate a jar file
+Simple modules to generate a jar file

 Provides various tools to generate debian packages